The legal implications of disputing a homemade will

-In that case the testator, Mr Aleksic, died leaving a homemade, handwritten Will prepared in 2012.
+If the terms of a will are unclear or ambiguous, the risks of a dispute rise considerably.
+Executors may have to resort to asking the court to rule on its meaning before they are able to administer the estate.
+Just this situation arose in the recent case, where the testator, Mr Aleksic, died leaving a homemade, handwritten will.
 The estate was valued at £2,750,753 for probate purposes and included property in the UK as well as a house in Montenegro.
 Mr Aleksic had been born in Montenegro and relocated to England following the Second World War.
 He remained domiciled in England at the time of his death.

-The Will was signed and witnessed but had not been dated and did not contain an attestation clause.
-One of the witnesses therefore had to provide an affidavit detailing the circumstances in which the Will was signed and witnessed before the Probate Registry could grant Probate.
-The Will did not name an executor although it did appoint a senior bishop of the Serbian Orthodox Church to “be in charge”.
+The will was signed and witnessed, but had not been dated and did not contain an attestation clause.
+One of the witnesses therefore had to provide an affidavit detailing the circumstances in which the will was signed and witnessed before the Probate Registry could grant probate.
+The will did not name an executor although it did appoint a senior bishop of the Serbian Orthodox Church to “be in charge”.
 The Probate Registry did not accept that this amounted to an executor appointment and so a friend of Mr Aleksic and a solicitor applied for a Grant of Letters of Administration in the absence of an executor.

 A gift of Mr Aleksic’s houses raised several more difficulties as it was unclear whether the gift was supposed to be to the Serbian Orthodox Church itself or to be held on trust by the church for the benefit of people in need in Kosovo.
-The beneficiary of the gift, the “Serbian Orthodox Church” was ambiguous as there were several different emanations of the church which could be meant.
+The beneficiary of the gift to the “Serbian Orthodox Church” was ambiguous as there were several different emanations of the church which could be meant.
 The intended role of the Bishop who was said to “be in charge” of benefiting the people of Kosovo was also problematic as was the attempt to apply English law to the property in Montenegro.

-The court addressed all of the issues in the Will enabling the personal representatives to administer the estate.
-But to get to that stage the personal representatives had to issue Court proceedings and go through the litigation process.
+The court addressed all of the issues in the will enabling the personal representatives to administer the estate.
+But to get to that stage the personal representatives had to issue court proceedings and go through the litigation process.
 The legal costs involved were most likely payable by the estate and could well have run into the tens of thousands.
-These costs could have been avoided if Mr Aleksic had taken professional advice instead of preparing the Will himself.
+These costs could have been avoided if Mr Aleksic had taken professional advice instead of preparing the will himself.